PCodeStruggles/polish_notation_C/README.md

 Polish-notation library implementation in C.

-Practicing with call by reference and varyadic functions.
+Practicing with call by reference ,varyadic functions and memory alloc.